mgcooper/icemodel/icemodel/+icemodel/+forcing/README.md

 a `read*` (raw -> canonical channels), a `build*Met` (met-contract timetable), and a `build*Data` (evaluation/userdata timetable) function.

+The conservative (area-weighted) polygon remap in `icemodel.forcing.helpers.remapPolygon` needs the external [`exactremap`](https://github.com/mgcooper/exactremap) dev repo on the path.
+It is wired by `icemodel.dependencies` (called by the test bootstrap); set `ICEMODEL_EXACTREMAP` (or `ICEMODEL_PROJECTS_ROOT`) to use a non-default location.
+When `exactremap` is absent the conservative-remap tests skip cleanly.
+See the repo README "Optional external dependencies".

 ## PROMICE / GC-Net AWS evaluation data

 `readPromiceAws` reads a pypromice Level-3 station NetCDF into canonical